hirishh/lisk-redphone/README.md

 4. Set the required information on `config/default.json`.
 Check the Config section in this readme.
 5. `npm run build`
 6. Run `DEBUG=lisk-redphone* npm start` to check everything is ok.
 Quit the software with CTRL+C.
+7. To test the call, run `DEBUG=lisk-redphone* npm run test-call`.
+It will help you to configure twilio in case of errors.
+8. Install pm2 if not installed: `sudo npm i -g pm2`
-7. Finally run it with PM2: `pm2 start app.json`
+9. Finally run it with PM2: `pm2 start app.json`
+10. For the automatic startup, follow "Automatic startup with PM2" section.

 #### Some Advices:
-- Try and check if everything is working by setting `dry-run: true`.
+- Try and check if everything is working by setting `dry-run: true` on your config.
 In this way all the checks are executed but without doing any phone call.
 - If you want to test that the Twilio Api/Phone Call is working, simply run `DEBUG=lisk-redphone* npm run test-call`.